PHLGuide

 OpenTable logo

-There are plenty of old school red sauce places in South Philly, but L’Angolo handles groups better than almost all of them.
-They take reservations, which is a huge advantage, and with a few separate rooms in the back, they don’t mind when the volume goes up.
+There are plenty of old school red sauce places in South Philly, but L’Angolo is one of the best.
+They take reservations, which is a huge advantage, and with a few separate rooms in the back, they don’t mind if you bring a group and enough wine to have a good time.
 Plus, their menu is full of fresh pasta and seafood dishes that are easily big enough to share.
 For a little bit of both, get the spaghetti scoglio.

 Chase Sapphire Card Ad